-About Direct Export and Import Formats

-Output Formats with Corresponding Import Options

-Remote Database Searching
+About Direct Export and Import Formats Importing References Downloaded from CD-ROMs and Online Importing References From Other Bibliographic Software Programs Output Formats with Corresponding Import Options Remote Database Searching

 Direct Export of Records from PubMed

 Many information providers have a direct export option that allows you to send copies of references directly to an EndNote library.
 The direct export process automatically selects an EndNote import filter to map bibliographic information into the appropriate EndNote fields.
 All you need to do is select the EndNote library into which the data should be imported.